vakila/automerge.github.io/docs/cookbook/real-time.md

 From then on, a peer should continue to call these functions until `generateSyncMessage()` returns a `null` value, indicating both peers are synchronized and no further communication is necessary.

+Here are a few demos that you can use if you'd prefer to see a full working implementation.

+* https://github.com/pvh/automerge-demo/ uses Svelte and BroadcastChannel for the network.
+* https://github.com/okdistribute/automerge-chat-demo uses React and Websockets for the network.

+Read below for a step-by-step walkthrough.

 **Example**

 Automerge synchronization occurs at a per-document level.
 Most Automerge-based applications will be built around more than one document, so in our example code here we will assume these documents are identified by a string `docId`.